OnyxShinju/AnicordReviews/index.md

----
+# RShift's Anicord Reviews

-title: Welcome to my blog
+Welcome to this website where all my reviews from diverse Anicord contracts will be hosted.
----